WebexCommunity/WebexPythonSDK/docs/user/intro.rst

   from Spark, requests for additional pages of responses are efficiently and automatically requested as needed

++ **Automatic Rate-Limit Handling**  Sending a lot of requests to Cisco Spark?
+  Don't worry; we have you covered.
+Spark will respond with a rate-limit response, which will automatically be caught and "handled" for you.
+Your requests and script will automatically be "paused" for the amount of time specified by Spark, while we wait for the Spark rate-limit timer to cool down.
+After the cool-down, your request will automatically be retried, and your script will continue to run as normal.
+Handling all of this requires zero (0) changes to your code - you're welcome.  😎

+  Just know that if you are are sending a lot of requests, your script might take longer to run if your requests are getting rate limited.

 + Multipart encoding and uploading of local files, when creating messages with local file attachments